 GP negligence – even the government thinks it’s far too common

 To give you an idea of potentially how many negligent GPs there actually are, in announcing, in October 2012, that annual competency checks are to be produced for all doctors, the Health Secretary confirmed that in a survey carried out with 300 different health bodies, “serious concerns” were raised about 0.7% of the 175,000 GPs nationwide – that’s 1000 doctors about whom the government have real doubts.
-Click here for more information about the background to the introduction of these annual competency checks for doctors.

 Your GP medical negligence claim – don’t delay in getting advice

 The law dictates that when making medical negligence claims, you need to do so within three years of becoming aware of the negligence.
 Therefore if you were unaware anything was medically wrong at the time, but later discovered there was a problem, such as if a serious illness is diagnosed months after your GP failed to investigate minor symptoms, you will still be able to make a medical claim for three years following your discovery.